 Raspberry Pi Pico Serial Over USB

 The MicroPython REPL is accessed over the USB port of Raspberry Pi Pico/ Pico W. This presents some challenges in establishing bi-directional serial communication over USB.
-One way of sending and receiving serial data over a USB port is to use the select
+One way of sending and receiving serial data over a USB port is to use the 'select' module in MicroPython.

 To demonstrate, I will show a simple script that will toggle the onboard LED in Pico when a serial command(the character ‘t’) is received and will subsequently print the statement “LED toggled” on the shell of IDE.